martnml/i-Exam-online-exam/README.md

 - Check the error logs for your web server and PHP.
 - Review the project documentation for specific troubleshooting tips.

-## Contributing

-If you'd like to contribute to this project, please follow the [contribution guidelines]

 ## License